salehjg/salehjg.github.io/_posts/2021-06-26-My-home-town.md

 tags: [hometown, others]
 ---

-Located in northwestern Iran, Tabriz with a population of around 2 million is one of the biggest cities of the country. (the photos are from wikipedia)
+Located in northwestern Iran, Tabriz with a population of around 2 million is one of the biggest cities of the country. (the photos are from Wikipedia)

 ![Crepe](https://upload.wikimedia.org/wikipedia/commons/thumb/f/f1/Tabriz_university_2009.jpg/1280px-Tabriz_university_2009.jpg){: .mx-auto.d-block :}
 ![Crepe](https://upload.wikimedia.org/wikipedia/commons/thumb/a/a6/Tabriz_Municipality.jpg/1280px-Tabriz_Municipality.jpg){: .mx-auto.d-block :}